DennisPiskovatskov/WPM-Professionelle-Java-Entwicklung/README.md

+# Albstadt-Sigmaringen University
-# Albstadt-Sigmaringen University: WPM Professionelle Java Entwicklung
+## Lecture: Professional Java Development / WPM Professionelle Java Entwicklung

 Practical Work: Write JEE or JSE Weather Application.
 It doesn't matter, what the application will do.
 But it's matter, __how__ you will create it.
+And please write more than just 1 line of code, be creative.

 Common Question: How to get 1.0 grade?

-## Requirements:
+### Requirements:

 0. __Clean Code:__ Use Google style guide 'eclipse-java-google-style.xml' (Eclipse configuration).
 No code formatting!? // -0.3 in addition to the grade
 1. __Clean Checkstyle:__ Use 'google_checks.xml'.
 CheckStyle still has warnings or errors!? // -0.3 in addition to the grade